OneilGonzalez/Junior_Programmer_Project/README.md

-These Programs are created on the Unity Junior Programmer.
+These Programs are created on the Unity Junior Programmer Pathway.
 The programs were created on Unity 3D with C# scripts.
-These were made with the Unity version 2023.2.3f1
+These were made with the Unity version 2023.2.3f1.

 Mod The Cube - Create with Code 1